arukanoido/promod/index.md

 A persistent feed in a panel at the top right which shows infantry kills as they happen, as well as FOB, HAB, or vehicle destruction.

 ### Event point of interest icons
 When a FOB, HAB, vehicle, or flag capture event occurs, an icon is placed above the event in the game world showing what type of event occurred.
-The `Q` key will automatically move the camera to the event's location so that casters can quickly react to events as they happen.
-The `E` key returns the camera to the original location.
+The `R` key will automatically move the camera to the event's location so that casters can quickly react to events as they happen.
+The `T` key returns the camera to the original location.

 <a href="http://www.fissureentertainment.com/devilsd/UnrealEngine/SWCMod/Images/POIOverview.png" target="_blank">![edit panel](https://i.imgur.com/A2psYjN.png)